dgtzm99/SHAP-Methods-for-Model-Explainability/README.md

 **Main Question:**
 	Implement and test on alternative settings, compare conclusions to those of shap_paper.pdf

+**Personal Q&A**
+- Is marginal contribution the same as Shapley values?
+- Try to understand the weighting section of the shapley value equation

 Final Year Project KCL

 Jupter Dark mode: